 Which part do you eat?

 Are pomegranate seeds poisonous?

-Before we get to how to cut a pomegranate, let’s answer some of these common questions.
+Before we get to how to cut pomegranate in water (and how to eat a pomegranate), let’s answer some of these common questions.

 What are pomegranates?